ObjectDB Database Search

 Chapter 1 - Quick Tour

 that contains points in the plane.
 Each point is represented by an object with two int fields, x and y ... storing, retrieving, updating and deleting Point objects .
-To run the sample program of this chapter in ... on how to start using JPA in your IDE with the ObjectDB object database.
+This chapter contains the following sections ... with the ObjectDB object database.
 Given the simplicity of ObjectDB, that should be quick and easy even for a novice.

 ObjectDB Software develops, markets and supports the ObjectDB Object -Oriented Database Management ... persistence solution for Java, based on the Java Persistence API (JPA) and the Java Data Objects (JDO) standards, since ObjectDB is the first object oriented database with built in support of JPA and JDO